Starbucks: Racial controversies

 Starbucks has been accused of racial bias and discrimination on several occasions.
 In 1994, Starbucks settled a lawsuit after two employees were dismissed because of their race, age, and sex.
-A black woman filed a suit after her direct supervisor, a regional vice president, said he would like to call her Toby, a slave name which was given to African Kunta Kinte in a TV mini-series Roots.
+A black woman filed a suit after her direct supervisor, a regional vice president, said he would like to call her Toby, a slave name which was given to African Kunta Kinte in the TV miniseries Roots.
 Her co-worker spoke on her behalf, after which she was fired.
 In 2008, a former African American Starbucks engineer sued the company for discrimination after his supervisor failed to address racist bullying he was experiencing at the workplace, instead giving him extra work due to his complaining.
 Starbucks settled the suit in 2009.
+The Equal Employment Opportunity Commission has raised allegations against Starbucks for racial bias in its promotions, allegedly based on workforce data from 2007 to 2011 that showed that minority retail partners in the United States received fewer promotions than statistically expected.

+The 2015 Starbucks "Race Together" campaign, when baristas were instructed to write the phrase "Race Together" on customer's cups with the aim to start a national dialogue about race, was heavily criticized and received backlash.
+In 2020, employees were prohibited from wearing Black Lives Matter symbols or phrases on their clothing or accessories.

+Individual Starbucks cafes have faced criticism over incidents of racial bias, leading the company to close 8,000 cafes for a day in 2018 for racial bias training.
 In 2014, a Milwaukee Starbucks employee called the police when they noticed a black man sleeping in a park, which resulted in the police officer killing the man by shooting him 14 times, prompting protests.

-The 2015 Starbucks "Race Together" campaign, when baristas were instructed to write the phrase "Race Together" on customer's cups with the aim to start a national dialogue about race, was heavily criticized and received backlash.

 In 2018, two black men were arrested and escorted out of a Philadelphia Starbucks after the staff called the police because they refused to leave.
 The video of the incident quickly became viral and sparked widespread outrage.
 In another 2018 incident, a black man was denied the code for the restroom for not being a customer, even though at the same time a white man was given that code before ordering anything.

-In 2020, Starbucks employees were prohibited from wearing Black Lives Matter symbols or phrases on their clothing or accessories.

 In 2021, a Starbucks in Ireland was fined €12,000 after an Irish Thai customer received her order with a racist drawing on the cup.

-The Equal Employment Opportunity Commission has raised allegations against Starbucks for racial bias in its promotions, allegedly based on workforce data from 2007 to 2011 that showed that minority retail partners in the United States received fewer promotions than statistically expected.

 Union busting

-In 2022, over a period of few months, Starbucks dismissed more than 85 workers in the US involved in organizing worker unions against unfair labor practices.
-The workers also accused Starbucks of creating a culture of fear and surveillance in the store.
+In 2022, over a period of a few months, Starbucks terminated more than 85 workers in the U.S. who had been involved in organizing worker unions against unfair labor practices.
+The workers had also accused Starbucks of creating a culture of fear and surveillance in the store.

 In November 2022, the chain announced it would close a location in Seattle that was the first to unionize.
 It said the closure was due to safety concerns.

+On December 18, 2022, workers at over 100 stores across the U.S. undertook a three-day strike in response to alleged union busting and to demand better working conditions.